William-Fernandes252/astel/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/William-Fernandes252/naja/issues.
+The best way to send feedback is to file an issue at the [issues feedback page](https://github.com/William-Fernandes252/naja/issues).

 If you are proposing a feature: